benosa4/tt/README.md

 The development mock now supports `fetchAvailableReactions` and `fetchAvailableEffects`.
 These endpoints return placeholder data so reactions and effects work without a backend.

+`fetchChat` automatically generates a placeholder when a requested chat ID is missing, preventing runtime `Chat not found` errors during development.

 ### Invoking API from console

 Start your dev server and locate GramJS worker in console context.